GregoryShen/01-FunctionTest/Selenium/UI自动化测试经典项目实战 强化编程能力.md

 ### 补充: [Selenium 官网关于Page loading strategy的说明](https://www.selenium.dev/documentation/en/webdriver/page_loading_strategy/)

 Defines the current session’s page loading strategy.
 By default, when selenium WebDriver loads a page, it follows the normal pageLoadStrategy.
-It is always recommended to stop downloading addtional resources(like images, css, js)when the page loading takes lot of time.
+It is always recommended to stop downloading additional resources(like images, CSS, js)when the page loading takes lot of time.

-The document.readyState property of a document describes the loading state of the current document.
-By default, WebDriver will hold off on responding to a driver.get() or driver.navigate().to() call until the document ready state is complete.
+The `document.readyState` property of a document describes the loading state of the current document.
+By default, WebDriver will hold off on responding to a `driver.get()` or `driver.navigate().to()` call until the document ready state is complete.

-In SPA applications(like Angular, Recat, Ember) once the dynamic content is already loaded(i.e. the pageLoadStrategy status is COMPLETE), clicking on a link or performing some action within the page will not make a new request to the server as the content is dynamically loaded at the client side without a pul page refresh.
+In SPA applications(like Angular, React, Ember) once the dynamic content is already loaded(i.e. the pageLoadStrategy status is COMPLETE), clicking on a link or performing some action within the page will not make a new request to the server as the content is dynamically loaded at the client side without a pul page refresh.

 SPA applications can load many views dynamically without any server requests, so page load strategy will always show COMPLETE status until we do a new `driver.get()` and `driver.navigate().to()`